 Being yourself sounds so reassuring.
 Motivating.
 Inspiring.
-“Just be yourself and everything else will take care of its own”.
-The former expression is used so many times in self-help books and life advice articles that the majority of the population really believes that it’s the ultimate advice for a happy and fulfilled life.
+“Just be yourself and everything else will take care of itself”.
+The former expression is used so many times in self-help books and in life advice articles that the majority of the population really believes that it’s the ultimate advice for a happy and fulfilling life.

 If you ask me, this advice is full of crap.